hengyang-zhao/n2/README.md

     ├── .m2-20-work
     └── MyOtherStuff

 Note that the M2 directories are discovered in lexical order.
-Those wierd looking infixes `-10-` and `-20-` are just to control that order.
+Those odd-looking infixes `-10-` and `-20-` are just to control that order.

 For more details, see `man n2`.

 ### Customizable bash PS1

-By default, N2 has a rich bash [PS1](https:
+By default, N2 has a rich bash [PS1](https://www.gnu.org/software/bash/manual/html_node/Controlling-the-Prompt.html#Controlling-the-Prompt) prompt.
-//www.gnu.org/software/bash/manual/html_node/Controlling-the-Prompt.html#Controlling-the-Prompt)
-promot.
 In addition to a colorful `user@host` and current working directory, it also has

 - a git repo/branch indicator;
 - the permission bits of the current directory if it's not readable or writable;